What is BCP (beta-caryophyllene)?

 No, no psychoactive compounds in beta-caryophyllene or BCP oil.

-Where can I get BCP oil or copaiba oil?
+Where can I get BCP oil?